ABOUT / PRESS

-Apple, Elton John’s Rocket Music, The Jewish Contemporary Museum, Guerrero Gallery San Francisco, Harvey Milk Photo Center – San Francisco, The Gensler Group, Shutterfly, Whole Foods, OM Records, Acme Made, Hipstamatic, DVS Shoes, DGK Skateboards, Heel Bruise Clothing, Western Edition Skateboards, and Flipboard.
+Larkin Street Youth Services, Chrome Industries, Apple, Elton John’s Rocket Music, The Jewish Contemporary Museum, The Gensler Group, Shutterfly, Whole Foods, The Line Hotel, The Sydell Group, Guerrero Gallery - San Francisco, Harvey Milk Photo Center - San Francisco, V/SUAL Apparel, OM Records, Acme Made, Hipstamatic, DVS Shoes, DGK Skateboards, Heel Bruise Clothing, Western Edition Skateboards, and Flipboard.

 - "People Are Strange" - Monochrome Study of San Francisco's Colorful Characters - We Heart Magazine (UK) - [see here]